eclipse-m2e/m2e-core/README.md

 Due to some rogue annotation processors at large, we decided to disable automatic annotation processing by default.
 By default, your manual settings for Eclipse JDT APT apply.

-Go to Window > Preferences > Maven > Annotation processing or right-click on your project > Properties > Maven > Annotation processing to select the Annotation Processing strategy of your choice.
+Go to `Window > Preferences > Maven > Annotation Processing` or right-click on your project `Properties > Maven > Annotation Processing` to select the Annotation Processing strategy of your choice.

 m2e-apt supports both Annotation Processing set on the [maven-compiler-plugin](http://maven.apache.org/plugins/maven-compiler-plugin/index.html) or the [maven-processor-plugin](http://code.google.com/p/maven-annotation-plugin/) (the latter takes precedence over the former).